BoostyLabs/casper-eth-bridge/CODE_OF_CONDUCT.md

-# Code of Conduct - Ultimate Division
+# Code of Conduct - Bridge

 ## Our Pledge